abhishekarya1/Hash-Define-myNotes/content/spring-boot/maven.md

  . -- pom.xml
 ```

-**Advantages**: easier to manage dependencies & build plugins and Maven building together.
+**Advantages**: easier to manage dependencies and build plugins, builds all modules when build is triggered for the parent.
 Projects may still have to be run separately if we want to up the server.

 ### BOM
 BOM (Bill Of Materials) is a POM which contains `<dependencyManagement>` section and is used to supply list of dependencies to other POMs.